dasch-swiss/dsp-api/ark/README.md

 The program `ark.py` in this directory has two modes of operation:

 - When run as an HTTP server, it resolves Knora ARK URLs by redirecting to the actual location of each resource.
+Redirect URLs are generated from templates in a configuration file.
+The hostname used in the redirect URL, as well as the whole URL template, can be configured per project.

-- It can also be used as a command-line tool for converting between resource IRIs and ARK URLs.
+- It can also be used as a command-line tool for converting between resource IRIs and ARK URLs, using the same configuration file.

 For usage information, run `./ark.py --help`, and see the sample configuration file `ark-config.ini`.